Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Aerobic exercise.
 This type of exercise gets your heart and lungs working harder.
-Examples include jogging, swimming, bicycling, or walking.
+Examples include jogging, swimming, bicycling, and walking.
 Your exercise plan should include at least one regular aerobic activity.

 Strength training.
 Building strength involves weights or resistance to build muscles.

 Lifestyle activities.
-These include things like gardening, playing a game of catch, or using the stairs instead of the escalator.
+These include things like gardening, playing a game of catch, and using the stairs instead of the escalator.
 These activities may not make you sweat, but they can help you stay in shape.
 Get in the habit of being active each day.

 Swimming.
 This is a good choice because the air is usually warm and moist and may be less likely to trigger a flare-up.
-Be aware, though, that chlorine fumes are a trigger for some people.
+Chlorine fumes from pools are a trigger for some people.

 Indoor exercise.
 Exercising indoors is good for days when weather might trigger symptoms.
 Try exercising at a gym or at home.

 Yoga.
 Yoga provides both stretching and strengthening exercises.
 It also helps you relax and feel less stressed.

 Warming up for at least 5 to 10 minutes.
-This helps get your heart and muscles ready to go, and reduces your chances of having symptoms.
+This helps get your heart and muscles ready to go.
+It also reduces your chances of having symptoms.